bibekaryal86/trackcase-spa/README.md

 * table sort might not be working as expected

-* when adding a form, do not allow adding to inactive clients or closed cases
 * same for task calendar and hearing calendar
 * collections should be allowed if there are pending amount